-Moving to 5G networks requires high volume of investments in infrastructures, like many mini-stations, base stations and newly evolved antennas, but profitability of telecom companies is still at stake.
+Moving to 5G networks requires a high volume of investments in infrastructures, like many mini-stations, base stations and newly evolved antennas, but the profitability of telecom companies is still at stake.
 Today’s telecom companies no longer enjoy the market dominance they used to have, in fact, they are threatened by new business models, like OTT (over-the-top) services, cloud services and instant communication apps, all of which have contributed to the changing landscape of customer bases for telecom operators.
 Therefore, they are seeking architecture-level solutions to reduce costs while building 5G infrastructure to meet customer demands, and that is MEC (multi-access edge computing).

 MEC was defined by ETSI (European Telecommunications Standards Institute) as an evolved networking architecture that provides cloud computing at the network edge.
-By deploying IT infrastructure at the edge, applications and related data processing and analytics are closer to the customers and users, so that network congestion issues occurred in centralized cloud can be mitigated.
+By deploying IT infrastructure at the edge, applications and related data processing and analytics are closer to the customers and users, so that network congestion issues occurred in the centralized cloud can be mitigated.
 Virtualization plays a critical role in MEC architecture, as the application server runs multi-tenant VMs in RAN sites.
-Therefore, a high-performance, cost-effective application server is essential in the success of MEC deployment.
+Therefore, a high-performance, a cost-effective application server is essential in the success of MEC deployment.

 A leading mobile network operator (MNO) in Canada cooperated with Lanner to develop an application server for MEC architecture.
 The joint MEC system has to offer several benefits: